-vieasures to Ensure Due Respe Supplementary Explanations Stipulation of Internal Rules • for Respecting the Position customers, shareholders, investors, suppliers, governments, local of Stakeholders citizens, NGOs, NPOs, and employees, Epson established "Principles of Corporate Behavior" and the "Epson Code of Conduct" based on an ide that underlies the Company's management philosophy: building trust through socially responsible action.
+Supplementary Explanations Stipulation of Internal Rules With the aim of maintaining the trust of all stakeholders, including for Respecting the Position customers, shareholders, investors, suppliers, governments, local of Stakeholders citizens, NGOs, NPOs, and employees, Epson established "Principles of Corporate Behavior" and the "Epson Code of Conduct" based on an idea that underlies the Company's management philosophy: building trust through socially responsible action.

 Implementation of The Seiko Epson website provides appropriate information about our Environmental Activities, activities and the like.
 In addition, we prepare an annual Sustainability CSR Activities etc. Report and Integrated Report, which are publicly released on our website.
 Seiko Epson established the Sustainability Promotion Office as an organization that reports directly to the president.
-The executive officer who was appointed to head the office has the responsibility and author for sustainability activities across the entire Epson Group, including Seiko Epson.
+The executive officer who was appointed to head the office has the responsibility and authority for sustainability activities across the entire Epson Group, including Seiko Epson.
 In addition, the Sustainability Strategy Council serves as an advisory body to the president.
-It reviews social trends, formulates medium- to long-term strategies for sustainability for the entire Epson Group, reviews the actions taken, and discusses initiatives for addressin important issues.
-In FY2021, the Sustainability Strategy Council's topics of discussion include "an overview of opportunities and risks from a long-term perspective and their incorporation in management strategies "a Task Force on Climate-related Financial Disclosures (TCFD) review and "selection of important sustainability topics and disclosure of progress."
+It reviews social trends, formulates medium- to long-term strategies for sustainability for the entire Epson Group, reviews the actions taken, and discusses initiatives for addressing important issues.
+In fiscal 2022, based on research, information disclosures, external ratings, and stakeholder dialogue, the Sustainability Strategy Council has been discussing topics such as sustainability transformation (SX), the building of a PDCA management cycle, and setting key performance indicators for sustainability and monitoring progress on them to bring the company forward toward the goal of achieving sustainability and enriching communities.
 For details, see our "Sustainability" website. (https://global.epson.com/SR/) Development of Policies on Epson is committed to transparency and proactively releases Information Provision to information, including negative information, to its stakeholders.
 To Stakeholders ensure fair disclosure, the Company posts financial results data, etc., on its website in a timely manner.
-110 Weedle in a timery mainer.